Sytta/ADA2018-Project/README.md

-# Who Do You Know at Risk for Mental Illness?
+# Do You Know Who is at Risk for Mental Illness?

 # Abstract